2026 Women's FIH Hockey World Cup

 The 2026 Women's FIH Hockey World Cup will be the 16th edition of the Women's FIH Hockey World Cup, the quadrennial world championship for women's national field hockey teams organized by the International Hockey Federation.
-It will be held in Wavre, Belgium and Amstelveen, Netherlands.
+It will be held from 14 to 30 August 2026 in Wavre, Belgium and Amstelveen, Netherlands.

 Host selection

-The International Hockey Federation announced on 15 June 2022 that they received the following five bids for the 2026 World Cup.
-The winning bid will be announced on 3 November 2022.
+The International Hockey Federation announced on 15 June 2022 that they had received the following four bids for the 2026 World Cup.
+The winning bid was to be announced on 3 November 2022.